davideastmond/wordsolver_web/README.md

 //ION

 Where, in the above case, the word is a 5-letter word ending in the characters ION.

+The forward slashes serve as wild-card characters.

-Hit the basic inclusive filter button and the word list will filter everything out to only show words that match that query (ie, 5-letter words ending in "ION").
+Hit the basic inclusive filter button and the word list will filter everything to only show words that match that query (ie, 5-letter words ending in "ION").
 The exclusive filter will do exactly the opposite (exclude words that do not match the query).

+### Future Features

 There will be various types of queries available, and they will be added via buttons that will appear in the query pane.

-I also plan to add other query strings such as
+I also plan to add other query strings such as:

-- StartsWith and EndsWith
+- StartsWith and EndsWith a contiguous string pattern
-- Contains/Does not Contain individual characters
+- Contains / does not contain individual characters
+- Contains / does not contain a contiguous string pattern

+- Filter or include words of n length

 ## Tech skills